adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Below.md

 ##### The Workshop of Tyrial Dashar
 A mighty conjurer created this underground workshop in order to carry out his experiments without placing the city at risk.
 He was eventually killed by a rakshasa that escaped its bonds, and ever since then his workshop has been a fortress of the Lords of Dust.
 Currently, the rakshasas [[Zathara]] and [[Nethatar]] reside in this dungeon keep.

-## The Sewers
-The upper wards of Sharn use an ingeniously devised network of chutes to funnel garbage down into the sewers.
-Garbage and filth is channeled into cavernous midden chambers, where it is left to rot or be devoured by the vermin and oozes that inhabit the sewers.
-Smaller tunnels channel wastewater to purification centers, where magewrights employ stones of purity to cleanse the water.
-A special unit of the Sharn Watch protects the purification chambers.
-Beyond these small, vital areas, the sewers are completely lawless.
-The tunnels and midden chambers are unlit, and vermin and oozes are common throughout the region.

-While the sewers were never intended to support a population, over the centuries a subculture has evolved in this region that lies directly below the LowerCity.
-There are treasures to be found in the midden heaps—or if not treasure, at least objects that can be resold for a few coppers.
-A few tribes of people—mostly goblins, along with a few shifters, dwarves, and feral halflings and gnomes—live in the sewers, rummaging through the midden heaps and selling their goods in impromptu “rat’s markets” in the Lower-City.
-These sewer clans are constantly battling over territory, as control of midden chambers is critical to the survival of a clan.
-The sewer clans can pose a threat to adventurers who travel to the Depths, but they can also be valuable allies; there are no better guides to the sewers and the Depths than one of the cellar dwellers.

-**The Quiet Folk** are a goblin clan whose territory is located under Tavick’s Landing.
-They are generally a peaceful clan who rely on stealth and knowledge of the sewers as opposed to force, and they can be useful allies for a party of adventurers.
-Most Quiet Folk are 1st- or 2nd-level experts specializing in Hide, Stealth, Search, and Spot.

-**The Red Jackals** are one of the most violent clans.
-Most of the jackals are shifters, but there are a number of half-orcs in the clan.
-While they are based under Menthis Plateau, the Red Jackals spend as much time raiding the camps of other sewer clans as they do searching their own midden heaps, and as a result they can be found anywhere in the sewers.
-While they are a very chaotic clan, [[Hassht]] is the dominant Jackal warrior.
-Most Red Jackals are 2nd-level warriors or 1st-level barbarians.

-**The Grave Diggers** are a band of dwarves.
-They are one of the smaller clans, but they control the rich territory under Central Plateau, and they fight fiercely to defend their chambers.
-Grave Diggers are dour folk who talk as little as possible.
-The leader of the Grave Diggers is named [[Kandon]]; he has terrible acid burns due to a fight with an ochre jelly, but he is a fierce warrior and a cunning tactician.
-Most of the Grave Diggers are expert 1/warrior 1, but a handful are 1st-level barbarians.

-**The Rats** are a small clan of feral halflings and gnomes.
-Like the Red Jackals, the Rats spend more time raiding other clans than they do scavenging.
-While small, the Rats are surprisingly ferocious and prefer ambushes and theft to direct confrontations.
-Most Rats are 1st-level rangers; their leader [[Sasca]] has formed a close bond with a dire rat she calls Molarc.

-## The Depths
-The sewers are the bowels of Sharn.
-But there are older ruins that predate the great city.
-UnderSharn represents the remains of the great cities of old buried in the forgotten Depths between the LowerCity and the Sewers and the Cogs far below.

-When Galifar I ordered Sharn to be rebuilt, all passages to the Depths were bound with iron and magic, and traffic between the surface and the ruins was forbidden.
-Still, there are many things that could draw adventurers down to the Depths.
-The simplest is greed.
-A great deal of treasure must still be hidden in the ruins of UnderSharn.
-In addition, a number of the dragonmarked houses had enclaves that were abandoned during the War of the Mark and lost when the city was destroyed; a dragonmarked lord could hire a party to recover relics from the past.

-The Depths, or UnderSharn, is in essence a series of dungeons.
-The surviving sections of the city are scattered throughout the underworld, and each one may be sealed in a different manner and hold different threats.

-##### The Servants of Calderus
-Far beneath the towers of Sharn, in the lost regions of the Depths, lies the ancient psionic vampire [[Calderus]].
-From within her hidden crypt, Calderus wields significant power in the City of Towers.
-Though she rarely leaves her sanctuary, she rules the Servants, a network of enslaved vampires and dominated pawns of various races.
-This network of spies and agents operates as her eyes, ears, and hands in the city, advancing her plots and gathering intelligence that adds to the vampire lord’s significant storehouse of information.

 ## NPCs
 - [[Councilor Nolan Toranak]]